angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 mana.
 As you might imagine this scenario won't come up that often, but sometimes you'll find youself with a bunch of mana and a Doomsday but no cantrip, and the best bet may be to slam the Doomsday and hope you get another turn unmolested.
-Incidentally the same pile can be used as a same-turn pile to potentially make upwards of 20 copies of ToA if your opponent has an unusually high life total.
+Incidentally the same setup can be used as a same-turn pile to potentially make upwards of 20 copies of ToA if your opponent has an unusually high life total.

+Here is another potential pass-the-turn pile:

+`[IC, DR, DR, BW, ToA]`

+Here you would wish for Past in Flames to flash back your rituals and end it with ToA.
+This one requires 2 red mana for Wish and PiF.
+Imagine you had just 2 Seas and an LED on board, and a ritual in hand after resolving Doomsday.
+With the above pass-the-pile you could draw IC for turn, ritual it out cracking LED for RRR, cast the other 2 rituals, wish for and cast PiF, then flashback all your rituals and cast Tendrils for 10 copies.

 ### Killing Without Doomsday